numfocus/gsoc/2017/proposals/ranasinghe-kanchana.md

 ## Appendix
 ### About Me
 I am a second-year undergraduate student at the University of Moratuwa, Sri Lanka studying Electronics and Telecommunication Engineering.
 I have been using python for the last three years for development and research work and am quite familiar with Numpy and Matplotlib libraries.
+Having taken multiple courses in numerical analysis, calculus, programming, machine learning, and data-science, I am knowledgeable on the areas related to this project as well.

 ### Contact Details
 W M D Kanchana N Ranasinghe